diwaperkasa/glitchtip/code/README.md

 - Thank you to the Sentry team for their ongoing open source SDK work and formerly open source backend of which this project is based on.
-- We use element.io for internal chat and public gitter room
+- We use element.io for our public gitter room
 - Plausible Analytics is used for analytics
+- Django - no other web framework is as feature complete
+- django-ninja/Pydantic - brings typed and async-first api design